OliverBrotchie/conveyance-cli/README.md

 brew install --cask iterm2
 ```

-Open Iterm2 and use it by default for all future instructions.

-Next, we will need to install Rust:
+In Iterm2, we will then install the Rust compiler:

 ```shell
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

-When the Conveyancing CLI is finished we will be able to install it using the following:
+And to finally to install the Conveyance Cli, paste in the following:

 ```
 cargo install conveyance